MinnPost/object-sync-for-salesforce/readme.txt

 If you load Object Sync for Salesforce and then store data for a new meta field after this load, make sure you click the "Clear the plugin cache" link on the Fieldmaps tab.

+### Using with ACF (Advanced Custom Fields)

+Object Sync for Salesforce does not and will not "officially" support ACF because you don't have to use ACF to use WordPress or to use Salesforce.
+However, they are **generally** usable together.

+Things to know:

+1. See the answer above about custom fields.
+Any ACF field must have at least one value in the database before Object Sync for Salesforce can map it.
+2. When you try to map an ACF field, you'll see one that has an underscore in front of it, and one that does not.
+This is because ACF uses both for its own purposes.
+As long as you map the ACF field that **does not** have the underscore in front of it, you should be able to get data to and from Salesforce.
+For example, you could map a `test_field` to a `Contact_description` field.
+The fieldmap screen will show a `_test_field` in the dropdown, but you should be able to safely ignore that, and only map `test_field`.
+3. If you are mapping `post` fields, it seems that when a `post` is saved, the ACF fields will have no values.
+Immediately after the first save (within the same milisecond), ACF runs a post update to add the values for its own fields.
+This can cause issues if you are working with required fields in Salesforce, and you may need to compensate for that with default values in a developer hook, for example.

+While we will not include code that only runs for ACF in this plugin, we would happily point to any add-on plugin that uses Object Sync for Salesforce hooks to build a more comprehensive integration with ACF for all users who install this plugin while they're running ACF.

+### Using with WooCommerce

+Object Sync for Salesforce doesn't have, and will not have, intentional support for WooCommerce.
+It kind of supports it, to the extent that WooCommerce uses WordPress' default ways of creating objects and data.
+WooCommerce is very complicated, and on top of that it often deviates from those default WordPress methods, and it's certainly possible that this plugin won't support it when it does.

+This doesn't mean you can't use them together, but it does mean this plugin is not intentionally built for that purpose.
+Because WooCommerce is not a requirement to use WordPress, or to use Salesforce, it will never be built directly into Object Sync for Salesforce.

+Object Sync for Salesforce does have abundant developer hooks, and WooCommerce has its own API, and it would be possible to build an add-on plugin to provide full support by integrating these (we would happily point to it for all users who install this plugin while they're running WooCommerce).

 == Changelog ==

 * 1.2.7 (2018-02-23)